Recovering Black Lives from Enslaver Archives in New York and New Jersey.

-For each named individual identified in an archival document or public record, the Cowenhoven Project creates a profile on WikiTree, a free genealogical website, where they can be found by their descendants.
-The project’s website tells their stories and promotes the many initiatives commemorating the lives and contributions of people enslaved in the North.
+For each named individual identified in the archive, the project will create or link to a profile on WikiTree, a free genealogical website, where they can be found by their descendants.
+The project’s website tells their stories and connects them to the wider effort to commemorate the lives and contributions of people enslaved in the North.

 | Asset | Live URL | Description |